devasherr/devasherr/README.md

 👋 Hello!
 I'm Asher Samuel and I love building software, automating workflows, and self-hosting services.
 I’m passionate about backend development, system design, and performance optimization.

 I love tackling LeetCode problems, exploring network protocols, and building things from the ground up (just for the sake of learning).
-I also try to keep my life organized on Notion (emphasis on **try**).
-And if you catch me online at 3 AM, don’t worry—that’s just when my best ideas show up.
+If you catch me online at 3 AM, don’t worry, that’s just when my best ideas show up.

-From design to deployment, I focus on **maintainability, performance, and security**, always following best practices.